tromey/emacs-ffi/README.md

 * `(ffi--type-alignment TYPE)`.
 Return the alignment needed by TYPE.

 * `(ffi--define-struct &rest TYPE...)`.
 Define a new foreign structure type, whose fields are the indicated types.

+* `(ffi--define-union &rest TYPE...)`.
+Define a new foreign union type, whose fields are the indicated types.

 # Partial To-Do List